 Eiji turns away from his watch “Do I return the pass here?”

-Eiji returns the pass.
-He notices Hatsune eyeing his watch curiously.
+As Eiji returns the bass, he notices Hatsune eyeing his watch curiously.
 “The professor gave it to me.
 It’s a Digimon Dock.”

 Eiji shows off his watch.
-Hatsune scurries around the desk and whispers “Isn’t that the newest model?
+Hatsune scurries around the desk.
+She grabs his hand to get a closer look and whispers “Isn’t that the newest model?
 I thought those were top secret?”

 Eiji is surprised by how well-informed Hatsune is.
 “It’s just a prototype.
 The professor asked me to test it for him.”